jeffdfield/WS1-to-Intune/README.md

 If you want to upload the logs for troubleshooting you will need to grab a copy of AZCopy.exe https://github.com/Azure/azure-storage-azcopy
 That will copy the logs to Azure Blob Storage.

+GPUpdate-FixNetProfiles.ps1 isn't required but since I was moving to cert based network auth at the same time it helped me run GP update when I moved the PC object in AD to get the right GPO.